-The estuary plain to the North-west is home to the Medoc reds and provides big skies, salt marshes and very grand chateaux where the chais hold millions of euros worth of vintage wine.
+The estuary plain to the north-west is home to the Medoc reds, and provides big skies, salt marshes and very grand chateaux where the chais hold millions of euros’ worth of vintage wine.
 This is either the ultimate languid cycling terrain or, for those who like to ‘clip in and go’, the chance for a fast 10k.

-By contrast the hilly ground between the two rivers – the ‘Entre Deux Mers’ is characterised by working farmers on relatively modest properties producing the basic reds – Bordeaux Superior, and Cotes de Bordeaux (with some whites and ‘Clairets‘).
-These might now be tagged with the name of a district but are essentially the direct descendents of the ‘Clarets’ that were the staple of the export trade to England for centuries.
+By contrast, the hilly ground between the two rivers – the ‘Entre Deux Mers’ – is characterised by working farmers on relatively modest properties producing the basic reds – Bordeaux Superior, and Cotes de Bordeaux (with some whites and ‘Clairets‘).
+These might now be tagged with the name of a district but are essentially the direct descendants of the ‘Clarets’ that were the staple of the export trade to England for centuries.
 You would find this described in most brochures as ‘rolling countryside’ (there are never any ‘hills’ in brochure world).
 We think we have found the best ‘rolling’ route through it to Cadillac and onto St Macaire.

-These ’Garagistes’ (yes sometimes they are literally making wine in the garage) are the innovators and independents who represent an older tradition of peasant producers often with small plots and no budget or inclination to set up sophisticated marketing operations.
-It’s a landscape too varied to conveniently sum-up, embracing the table flat Dordogne river bottom, the limestone scarp as far north as the L’isle valley and a mix of rolling hills and flat estuary coast to the north.
+These ’Garagistes’ (yes, sometimes they are literally making wine in the garage), are the innovators and independents who represent an older tradition of peasant producers often with small plots and no budget or inclination to set up sophisticated marketing operations.
+It’s a landscape too varied to conveniently sum-up, embracing the table flat Dordogne river bottom, the limestone scarp as far north as the L’Isle valley and a mix of rolling hills and flat estuary coast to the north.